califyn/pallas/README.md

 # Pallas, the Athemath internal website

-This is an internal website to manage logistics for [Athemath](https://athemath.org).
-It is hosted at https://pallas.athemath.org.
+Pallas is an internal system to manage logistics for [Athemath](https://athemath.org).
+The web portal is hosted at https://pallas.athemath.org.

 ## Overview